 "It is such a modern Ice Rink with advanced technology, multible climate zones, reusable ice and a lot of club facilities.
-We are happy that Copenhagen Lions will get their own home court and that they also will be the ones to run the rink."Says Mayor, Frank Jensen (S).
+We are happy that Copenhagen Lions will get their own home court and that they also will be the ones to run the rink."Says former Lord Mayor of Copenhagen, Frank Jensen (S).

 In the sports architecture we have created a meeting point for community and fellowship, where athletes of ice sports can meet across sex, sports field, age and level of ambitions. Ørestad Ice Rink houses both elite athletes and people who wishes to enjoy sports as a hobby.
 The ice rink is designed with a focus on the geometrical placement of the building in proportion to the cardinal direction and the building’s neighbors , where especially Royal Arena takes a lot of sunlight.
 We use the shadows actively in the design so that the glass facades that opens up directly into the ice rink are not affected by the sun, but still brings in daylight and provide the users with a great view of the cityscape.
 In that way, the skaters are also visible for the citizens of the local area which is an important part of the external design and concept.
 An inner walkway runs along the building’s east-facing transparent facade, which allows people to see the athletes on their way onto the ice from the changing rooms.
 In the same way, an outdoor path allows the life of the hall to trickle out into the surroundings where spaces for relaxing and interacting with the architecture are placed along the perimeter of the building.

 “Normally you walk around in blindness in the corridors.
 Here you can actually see daylight and you can watch the world outside all the time.”
 Says Mogens Friborg, Vice-president of Copenhagen Lions.

 In the project we have worked with issues related to the Sustainable Development Goals.
 However, the project was not designed to address the global goals, as it was created before the goals were adopted by the UN.